Band Geeks: Reception

 "Band Geeks" received universal acclaim from both fans and critics.
-Upon release, the episode was awarded and honored at the 2002 Golden Reel Awards for Best Sound Editing in Television – Animation category.
+Upon release, the episode was honored at the 2002 Golden Reel Awards for Best Sound Editing in Television – Animation category.
 Tom Kenny, SpongeBob's voice actor, considers "Band Geeks" one of his favorite episodes.
 In a 2009 review, Michael Cavna of The Washington Post ranked the episode at No. 5 in his "The Top Five SpongeBob Episodes: We Pick 'Em" list.
 He said "Squidward's mix of artistic aspiration in the face of goading, humiliation and unrelenting sub-mediocrity made this a kids' episode that adults can experience on a whole 'nother level."
 The Guardian ranked "Band Geeks" the second-best episode of the show, next to "Krusty Krab Training Video".
 Jordan Moreau, Katcy Stephan and David Viramontes of Variety ranked it the best SpongeBob episode.
 They praised the Bubble Bowl performance and said that the episode "builds toward that moment through an episode packed to the gills with visual gag after visual gag".

 Emily Estep of WeGotThisCovered.com ranked the episode as the fourth-best SpongeBob SquarePants episode, explaining that "most of the gags in 'Band Geeks' center around Squidward's bleak existence, but it's also stuffed with one-liners from and about each of the characters on the show, such as the line 'These claws ain't just for attractin' mates!' from an about-to-brawl Mr. Krabs, and when Squidward says, 'No, Patrick, mayonnaise is not an instrument,' in response to an inevitable query from the stupid star."
 In his ranking of the 25 best episodes, Andrew Firriolo of BuzzFeed placed it at No. 1, saying that it "really has it all: a plethora of epic quotes, witty humor, iconic music, and most of all, one of the few times we see Squidward truly happy.
 Sweet victory, indeed."
 Mike Bedard of /Film describes the scene where the band plays the song "Sweet Victory" as making "cartoon history", Barry Levitt of Vulture shares the same opinion and called the moment "epic", while Lizzie Mango of Paste considered it iconic and said it was "the best musical number."

 "Band Geeks" was one of the top episodes as chosen by viewers at Nick.com in the event "The Best Day Ever Marathon" held in 2006.
 In 2012, Nickelodeon in the United Kingdom launched an event called "SpongeBob's Top 100", where viewers can vote at Nick.co.uk for their favorite episode.
 With over 160,000 votes cast, "Band Geeks" emerged as the winner.
-In 2023, "Band Geeks" along with its companion segment, "The Secret Box", ranked No. 1 in the highest rated SpongeBob SquarePants according to IMDb, with a user rating of 9.7 out of 10.
+In 2023, "Band Geeks" along with its companion segment, "The Secret Box", ranked No. 1 in the highest rated SpongeBob SquarePants according to IMDb, with a user rating of 9.8 out of 10.